 Oftentimes, obtaining a visa doesn’t just require carefully reading and completing forms on time, but a range of other things.
 If you have never navigated this, it can be daunting.
-A good first step is to read all information provided on the conference website, and follow the suggestions there.
+A good first step is to read all information provided below.
 Explore, in particular, the more specific information that embassies or consulates in the city where you plan to obtain your visa make available.
 If there is a single thing that we would emphasize, it’s to start your visa application process as early as you can!

 Once you have a basic orientation, it can also help to talk to someone who has already obtained a visa to the USA.

 If there is no one you can turn to, a WCB visa buddy can hopefully help, i.e., someone who has your nationality, is also coming to the WCB, and has already obtained their visa (whether for the WCB, or in the past).

 If you would like to become a visa buddy and would be willing to be contacted by colleagues with your nationality who have remaining questions, please complete the Become a Visa Buddy form.

 For all inquiries regarding the visa buddy process, please email Mary Pham at Mary.Pham@pennmedicine.upenn.edu.
 Mary will be in touch to send contact details for colleagues who agree to be visa buddies.

 We will only share visa buddies’ emails for the single purpose of helping with the visa process.
 Both individuals who are already in our system as a presenter may request contact details, as well as those who wish to attend without presenting.